Skip to Content

 The solar system is 4.5 billion years old.
 Over this vast timescale:

-Greene and Mackay (1979) showed computationally that the “golden” invariant torus — the orbit with the most irrational frequency ratio — is indeed the last to break under perturbation.
+Greene (1979) showed computationally that the “golden” invariant torus — the orbit with the most irrational frequency ratio — is indeed the last to break under perturbation.
 This has been confirmed in numerous studies of Hamiltonian systems.

 From theory to observation